Roles of safeguarding professionals and organisations

 In England all Clinical Commissioning Groups are required to have a

 designated doctor and designated nurse.
-To contact your Local Medical Committee (LMC) team click here.
+To contact your local LMC team click here